 All data were processed by Alexandros Stampolidis at NGU.
-The ASCII data files for each phase were loaded into separate Oasis Montaj databases.
+The ASCII data files for each one of the five sub-regions were loaded into separate Oasis Montaj databases.
 The datasets were processed consequently according to processing flow charts shown in Appendix A1 and A3.